theupdateframework/python-tuf/tuf/README.md

 >>> from tuf.repository_tool import *
 >>> import os

 # Load the repository created in the previous section.
-This repository so far contains metadata for
+This repository so far
-# the top-level roles, but no targets.
+# contains metadata for the top-level roles, but no targets are yet listed in
+# the metadata.
 >>> repository = load_repository("/path/to/repository/")

 # get_filepaths_in_directory() returns a list of file paths in a directory.
 It can also return